nzhou792/Nathan_BlueStampPortfolio/index.md

 ![Headstone Image](logo.svg)

-# Starter Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/NxggbA9NjnA?si=uwGbsBWsHdI1Mzg9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-- The components of this starter project (Jitterbug) include a battery holder to hold a 3V coin cell battery that powers the bug, two LED lights that light up upon powering on, a vibration motor to allow the bug to jitter, and legs made out of wire that allow it to stand.
-- I have successfully attached all of the components to the PCB and soldered them in place, along with making all of the legs the same length.
-- A challenge I'm facing is that my on/off switch is broken and is unable to turn on without falling apart.
-I hope to avoid a mistake like this in the future by making sure my individual components are functioning properly before putting them together.

 # Final Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x5zgZh8wqlc?si=WhV2SBc7aaDNutqB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>